As a well-rounded intern with the ability to grasp new concepts quickly and present work clearly, Mandy Mathews is admired by her faculty and peers.

 In addition to her research, Mathews completed various rotations in clinical, food service, management, and leadership.
 Before starting the program, Mathews was unsure what she wanted to do upon completion.
 However, through her rotations she discovered that she enjoyed clinical dietetics work above all.

-“I like the variety that you can see in clinical dietetics,” Mathews said. “[I like that] you’re helping people who are really sick and you can make a different in their lives.
+“I like the variety that you can see in clinical dietetics,” Mathews said. “[I like that] you’re helping people who are really sick and you can make a difference in their lives.
 There are a lot of diseases that are affected by your diet…and it’s cool to meet with all different types of patients.”

 Mathews is a well-rounded intern with the ability to grasp new concepts quickly and present work clearly.
 Her work ethic and desire to learn new things is admired by her faculty and peers.
 For these qualities and excellence in her work, Mathews was recently presented the 2019 Outstanding Dietetic Students award for an internship program by the Utah Academy of Nutrition and Dietetics.